ProgrammeLab-HQ/.github/profile/README.md

 # 👋 Hey there!
 We're ProgrammeLab

-We are a WordPress and WooCommerce shop with a goal to build world class solutions for customers.
+We are a WordPress and WooCommerce shop with a goal to build world class solutions for our customers.

 ## Our Current products include: